MichaelChestnut/FermenTech/README.md

 sudo apt-get update && sudo apt-get install telegraf
 ```

-- For telegraf to work, data must be printed to Standard Output
+- For telegraf to work, data must be printed to Standard Output.
+In this case, Data must be in CSV format.

 - Move directory into /opt:
 ```